Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Besides these, the patients may also experience symptoms of

-Peripheral neuropathy is caused due to alteration of the nerve function due to electrolyte imbalance.
+Peripheral neuropathy is caused by to alteration of the nerve function due to electrolyte imbalance.
 This is called uremic neuropathy.
-Electrolyte imbalance can also affect one's mood, sleep causing sleep disturbances, loss of libido, and erectile dysfunction.
+Electrolyte imbalance can also affect one's mood, and sleep causing sleep disturbances, loss of libido, and erectile dysfunction.

 High blood pressure is uncontrollable.